 The distinguished Italian-born French pianist and pedagogue, Aldo Ciccolini, began piano lessons at a very early age.
 At 9, he was granted entrance to the Naples Conservatory, where he studied piano with Paolo Danza, taking 1st prize in 1940.
 He also took 1st prize in composition there in 1943.

-Aldo Ciccolini maintains a comprehensive repertoire, which extends from Bach to contemporary composers.
-His virtuoso technique is enhanced by a particularly refined lyricism.
-He is a celebrated interpreter and advocate of the piano music of the French composers Maurice Ravel, Claude Debussy and Erik Satie as well as that of less prominent composers such as Déodat de Séverac, Jules Massenet, Charles-Valentin Alkan, and Alexis de Castillon.
-He is also known for his playing of the music of Franz Liszt.
+Aldo Ciccolini maintained a comprehensive repertoire, which extended from J.S.
+Bach to contemporary composers.
+His virtuoso technique was enhanced by a particularly refined lyricism.
+He was a celebrated interpreter and advocate of the piano music of the French composers Maurice Ravel, Claude Debussy and Erik Satie as well as that of less prominent composers such as Déodat de Séverac, Jules Massenet, Charles-Valentin Alkan, and Alexis de Castillon.
+He was also known for his playing of the music of Franz Liszt.

 Aldo Ciccolini made more than a hundred recordings for EMI-Pathé Marconi and other record companies, including the complete sonata cycles of W.A.
 Mozart and L.v.
 Beethoven.
 In 2002 he was awarded the Diapason d'or for his recording of the entire solo piano works of Janacek for Abeille Music and Robert Schumann for Cascavelles.
 His complete sonata cycle of L.v.
 Beethoven was re-published under Cascavelle label in 2006.